 Make money from the garden by starting with a plan.
 One simple way to make money from seedlings in the early spring is to plant extra seeds and sell excess.
 Options to sell are endless, try hosting a plant sale or simply posting online.

-Up until we bought our homestead, I’d buy seedlings from a couple that lived up the road.
 They supplied their heirloom vegetable starters and dahlias to most of the neighbourhood from their very small backyard greenhouse.
 Now I start most of my plants by seed and save a ton of money with my vegetable garden.

 Host a Plant Sale.